 Remarking CoS to DSCP is an advanced QoS configuration, where the Layer 2 quality of service field is translated to a Layer 3 QoS field in the packet, so that upstream routers can make a QoS decision based on the DSCP field set in the packet.
 Once you enable CoS to DSCP marking by choosing the check box, you can choose the appropriate value of the DSCP for a given CoS value.

 1. Go to Network > QoS > CoS DSCP Marking.

 - 2. Enable CoS and DSCP Marking and click Save. - 3.
 Right-click on the CoS and select Edit.

-Change the mapping value between CoS and DSCP. - 4.
-Click Save.
+4. Select the CoS and DSCP values, and then click Save.